itzAmil/marathi-text-classification/README.md

 **Marathi Text Classification** is a Natural Language Processing (NLP) project designed to automatically classify text written in the Marathi language into predefined categories.

 The project uses techniques such as stopword removal, TF-IDF feature extraction, and machine learning models including Naive Bayes, Logistic Regression, SVM, and Random Forest.
-It also includes a deployable Streamlit app for real-time predictions using the best-performing model.
+It also includes a deployable Streamlit App for real-time predictions using the best-performing model.

-This project demonstrates multilingual NLP workflows using scikit-learn and highlights how to build and deploy a full text classification pipeline for Indian languages.
+This project demonstrates NLP workflows using scikit-learn and highlights how to build and deploy a full text classification pipeline for Marathi language.

 ---

 ## 🚀 Features

 - Marathi stopword removal and text preprocessing
-- Feature extraction using **TF-IDF Vectorizer**
+- Feature extraction using TF-IDF Vectorizer
 - Multiple models tested: Naive Bayes, Logistic Regression, SVM, Random Forest
-- Final model: ✅ Multinomial Naive Bayes (best performing)
+- Final model: ✅ Naive Bayes (best performing)
-- Frontend: **Streamlit app** for live text classification
+- Frontend: Streamlit used for live text classification
 - Models and vectorizer saved using `pickle`

 ---